cvondrick/ihog/README.md

     >> compile

-which will compile the HOG cod
+This command will compile the HOG feature extraction code and the sparse coding SPAMS toolbox.

+When you use iHOG, remember to adjust your MATLAB path:

+    >> addpath(genpath('/path/to/ihog'))

+Otherwise, iHOG will be unable to find relevant libraries.

 Learning
 --------